 A study of the structures and forms of marriage and family as they developed historically and culturally in various societies.
 The course analyzes the contemporary functioning of marriage and family.
+Prerequisites: Three credits in sociology at the introductory level

 SOCI 376 - Sociology of Religion